masesgroup/KNet/src/net/Documentation/articles/usageConnect.md

 _knetconnect_ accepts the following command-line switch to identify its behavior:
 - **d**: starts a distributed version of Connector defined in the file identified from the subsequent parameter
 - **s**: starts a standalone version of Connector defined in the file identified from the subsequent parameter
+- other parameters in sequence are:
+  - Apache Kafka Connect configuration file
+  - KNet Connector configuration file

+### Connector properties

+For an overview of configuration see [Connect SDK](connectSDK.md)